leandrocp/mdex/guides/streaming.md

 ## Partial Markdown

-MDEx uses its fragment parser for the current chunk.
+MDEx uses its fragment parser on the cumulative source.
 This keeps partial output valid while more source is expected:

 ```elixir
 ["**Fol", "low**"]